 Here we go for the final installment of the French Deadly Sins.
-In doing these in chronological order, the juiciest Sin was left for last.
+In doing these in chronological order (see Part 1 and Part 2 here), the juiciest Sin was left for last.
 This is the story of the downfall of a giant, full of hubris and shortsightedness akin to General Motors and British Leyland: Citroën and its woeful Wankel-engined waif, the 1973-75 GS Birotor.

 Rotary Death-Spiral: The Citroën GS Birotor

-Citroën had no sooner consumed Panhard than it faced its comeuppance.
+Citroën had no sooner consumed Panhard than they faced their comeuppance.
 A series of bad decisions made throughout the ‘60s were soon to cause the downfall of the company, culminating in its takeover by Peugeot in 1976.
 Citroën committed several Deadly Sins of course, but let’s focus on a very obvious and very fatal one: the GS Birotor.

 In 1967, NSU and Citroën founded the Comotor, a joint venture that would manufacture the revolutionary Wankel rotary engine for both companies.
 A Comotor factory was built in Saarland by 1969 and started manufacturing twin-rotor engines for the NSU Ro80 (another Deadly Sin in its own right).